hammerheim-game/hammerheim-rules/5-warbands.md

 Cause Fear: Plague Bearers are horrifying supernatural creatures and therefore cause fear.
-Daemonic Aura: Due to the magical, intangible nature of Daemons they have a special Armour save of 5+.
+Daemonic Aura: Due to the magical, intangible nature of Daemons they have a special Armor save of 5+.
 This is modified by the Strength of the attack as normal and is completely negated by magic weapons and spells.
 Plague Bearers’ attacks are considered as magical also.